Access to the table

 This restriction applies only to cases where the planner would

-need to execute a user-defined operator on one or more values from
+need to execute a user-defined operator on one or more values

 pg_statistic.
-Thus the planner is
+Thus the

-column, regardless of access privileges.
+in a column, regardless of access privileges.

 Selectivity estimation functions contained in third-party extensions that potentially operate on statistics with user-defined operators should follow the same security rules.
 Consult the PostgreSQL source code for guidance.